cse-kiet/PCSE25-53/README.md

     cd aggregation_search
     pip install -r requirements.txt
     ```
-    **Note:** `requirements.txt` should include libraries like `torch`, `transformers`, `faiss-cpu` (or `faiss-gpu` if you have a compatible GPU and CUDA setup), `streamlit`, `folium`, `numpy`, `Pillow`, `googlemaps`, `ortools`, etc.

-4.  **Prepare Image Dataset:**
-    *   Navigate to the `places_images/` directory from the root of the project.
-    *   Unzip the `50 most famous places in the world.zip` file.
-    *   This should create a directory structure like `places_images/50 most famous places in the world/[Place Name]/image.jpg`.
-    *   The `embedding_gen.py` script expects the images to be organized in subdirectories where each subdirectory's name is the name of the tourist place.
-        *   **IMPORTANT:** The `embedding_gen.py` script in its current form (as per the provided code) uses `base_folder = os.path.join("..", "places_images")`.
-This means it expects the `places_images` directory to be one level *above* the `aggregation_search` directory (i.e., in the project root).
-Ensure your `places_images` folder containing the unzipped place image directories is at the root level of your project.
-If you unzipped it to `places_images/50 most famous places in the world/`, you might need to adjust the `base_folder` path in `embedding_gen.py` to point correctly to the directories containing the actual images (e.g., `os.path.join("..", "places_images", "50 most famous places in the world")`).

-5.  **Google Maps API Key:**
+4.  **Google Maps API Key:**
-    *   The `final_app.py` script will require a Google Maps API key for geocoding, finding nearby places, and potentially for fetching travel times.
-    *   You will need to obtain an API key from the Google Cloud Platform Console.
-Make sure to enable the following APIs for your key:
+    You need a Google Maps API key with the following APIs enabled:
+    *   Maps JavaScript API (for Folium, if embedding dynamic maps)
     *   Geocoding API
     *   Places API
-        *   Directions API (if used for travel times)
+    *   Directions API

-    *   You'll need to securely manage this API key.
-The application might expect it as an environment variable or a configuration file (this detail should be in `final_app.py`'s implementation).
-For example, you might need to set an environment variable:
+    Create a file named `secrets.toml` inside the `aggregation_search/.streamlit/` directory with your API key:
+    ```toml
+    # aggregation_search/.streamlit/secrets.toml
+    GOOGLE_MAPS_API_KEY="YOUR_ACTUAL_GOOGLE_MAPS_API_KEY"
+    ```
+    Replace `YOUR_ACTUAL_GOOGLE_MAPS_API_KEY` with your valid key.

+5.  **Image Data:**
+    The `embedding_gen.py` script expects the image data to be in the `../places_images/50 most famous places in the world.zip/` directory relative to its location.
+    *   Ensure the `places_images` directory is present at the root of the cloned repository.
+    *   The `50 most famous places in the world.zip` directory within `places_images` should contain subdirectories, each named after a tourist place, and these subdirectories should contain the respective images (e.g., `.jpg`, `.png`).
+The `embedding_gen.py` script is written to handle the `.zip` in the directory name and traverse it.

+### Generating Embeddings

+Before running the main application, you need to generate the FAISS index and mapping files from the tourist location images.

+1. Navigate to the `aggregation_search` directory if you aren't already there.
     ```bash
-        # On Linux/macOS
-        export GOOGLE_MAPS_API_KEY="YOUR_API_KEY"
-        # On Windows (PowerShell)
-        $env:GOOGLE_MAPS_API_KEY="YOUR_API_KEY"
+    cd aggregation_search # If you are in the root directory
     ```
-        Or modify `final_app.py` to read it from a config file. **Do not commit your API key directly into the code.**

----

-## 6. Running the Project

-### Step 1: Embedding Generation (One-time setup)

-This step processes all the images in your `places_images` dataset, generates CLIP embeddings for them, aggregates them per location, and creates the FAISS index and mapping files. **You only need to run this once**, or whenever your image dataset changes.

-1. Ensure you are in the `aggregation_search/` directory in your terminal.
 2. Run the `embedding_gen.py` script:
     ```bash
     python embedding_gen.py
     ```
-3. This script will:
+    This script will:
-    *   Scan the image dataset (path configured within the script, likely `../places_images/`).
+    *   Process images from `../places_images/50 most famous places in the world.zip/`.
+    *   Generate CLIP embeddings for each image.
+    *   Aggregate embeddings for each location (centroid method).
+    *   Create and save `aggregated_clip.index` (FAISS index), `place_mapping.json`, and `places_order.json` in the `aggregation_search` directory.
-    *   Generate embeddings for all images (this can take a while depending on the number of images and your hardware).
+    This process might take some time depending on the number of images and your hardware (GPU recommended for speed).
-    *   Create `aggregated_clip.index` (the FAISS index).
-    *   Create `place_mapping.json` (maps places to representative images).
-    *   Create `places_order.json` (ordered list of places for the index).

-    These three files will be saved in the `aggregation_search/` directory.

-### Step 2: Running the Main Application
+### Running the Application

-Once the embeddings and index are generated (or if they are already present), you can run the Streamlit web application.
+Once the embeddings are generated and the configuration is complete:

-1. Ensure you are in the `aggregation_search/` directory.
+1. Ensure you are in the `aggregation_search` directory.
-2. Make sure your Google Maps API key is correctly set up (see Setup section).
-3. Run the `final_app.py` script using Streamlit:
+2. Run the Streamlit application:
     ```bash
     streamlit run final_app.py
     ```
-4. This will start a local web server, and your default web browser should open automatically to the application's URL (usually `http://localhost:8501`).
+3. Open your web browser and navigate to the local URL provided by Streamlit (usually `http://localhost:8501`).
-5. You can now interact with the application:
+4. You can now upload an image and interact with the "Padharo Sa" itinerary generator.
-    *   Upload an image.
-    *   View visually similar locations.
-    *   Select a primary location and customize itinerary preferences.
-    *   Generate and view the optimized itinerary with an interactive map.

----

-## 7. Key Technologies Used

-*   **Python:** Core programming language.
-*   **Streamlit:** For building the interactive web application UI.
-*   **Hugging Face Transformers:** For accessing the pre-trained CLIP model.
-*   **PyTorch:** Deep learning framework used by the CLIP model.
-*   **FAISS (Facebook AI Similarity Search):** For efficient similarity search of high-dimensional embeddings.
-*   **NumPy:** For numerical operations, especially with embeddings.
-*   **Pillow (PIL):** For image processing.
-*   **Google OR-Tools:** For solving the Vehicle Routing Problem with Time Windows (VRPTW) to optimize itineraries.
-*   **Google Maps API:** For geocoding, fetching place details (ratings, opening hours), finding nearby places, and route information.
-*   **Folium:** For creating interactive map visualizations.
-*   **JSON:** For storing mapping data.

----

-## 8. Project Documents
+## Project Documents

-This repository also contains important documentation related to the project:
+The repository contains several key documents detailing the project:

-*   **`final_project_report/`**: Contains the detailed B.Tech project report (`[Project Report Document Name].pdf`).
-This document provides an in-depth explanation of the project's background, methodology, implementation, results, and conclusions.
+*   `final_project_report.pdf`: The comprehensive final report for this project, detailing the methodology, implementation, results, and future scope.
-*   **`ICETISD-2025/`**: Contains the research paper (`[Research Paper Document Name].pdf`) submitted/presented at the ICETISD-2025 conference.
+*   `conference_documents/ICETISD-2025.pdf`: The research paper submitted and presented at the ICETISD-2025 conference.
-*   **`Presentation certificate Rovince Gangwar/`**: Contains the certificate (`[Certificate File Name].pdf`) received for the conference presentation.
-*   **`Tourism_Itinerary_Generation.pptx`**: The PowerPoint presentation slides used for the conference or project defense.
+*   `conference_documents/Tourism_Itinerary_Generation.pptx`: The presentation slides used for the conference.
+*   `conference_documents/Presentation certificate Rovince Gangwar.pdf`: Certificate of presentation from the conference.

-These documents provide comprehensive insights into the academic and research aspects of the "Padharo Sa" project.
+These documents provide in-depth information about the research, development, and outcomes of the "Padharo Sa" project.

----

-For any issues or contributions, please open an issue or a pull request in this repository.
+## Dependencies

+Key Python libraries used:
+*   `torch` & `transformers`: For loading and using the CLIP model.
+*   `faiss-cpu` (or `faiss-gpu`): For efficient similarity search.
+*   `streamlit`: For building the interactive web application.
+*   `Pillow (PIL)`: For image processing.
+*   `numpy`: For numerical operations.
+*   `pandas`: For data handling (potentially by OR-Tools or data preparation).
+*   `ortools`: For solving the Vehicle Routing Problem with Time Windows.
+*   `googlemaps`: Python client for Google Maps API services.
+*   `folium` & `streamlit-folium`: For displaying interactive maps.
+*   `requests`: For making HTTP requests (potentially by Google Maps client).

+All dependencies are listed in `aggregation_search/requirements.txt`.

+## Future Work

+*   **Dataset Expansion:** Significantly increase the number and diversity of tourist locations in the database.
+*   **Real-Time Adaptation:** Integrate dynamic data like traffic, weather, and crowd levels.
+*   **Multimodal Features:** Combine visual embeddings with textual and structured data for richer understanding.
+*   **User Feedback Loop:** Implement mechanisms for continuous learning and personalization based on user interactions.
+*   **Enhanced UI/UX:** Further improvements to the user interface for even smoother interactions.
+*   **Mobile Application:** Potential development of a mobile version for in-trip assistance.